Skip to main content

 DNS

 Lumi Enterprise requires a Route 53 hosted zone to create DNS records for its deployed services.
-This hosted zone must already exist in the AWS account where you plan to install the Terraform module.
+This hosted zone must already exist in the AWS account where you plan to install the Terraform module, and it must be publicly accessible.

 You can configure a Route 53 hosted zone in one of the following ways: